 If you are enrolling college students for different courses, you may want a way to segment users by course.
 You can accomplish this using our Advanced Filtering extension.

 The Advanced Filter allows you to filter the entries in your View using one or multiple conditions.
 To only display students who registered for courses in the Engineering department, we would add the following condition:

-💡 To learn about the Advanced Filtering extension, check out our documentation.
+💡 To learn about the GravityView Advanced Filtering extension, check out our documentation.

 Having a student registration system is important for schools, colleges and other educational institutions.

-If you’re interested in using Gravity Forms to build powerful front end applications, check out GravityView today!
+If you’re interested in using Gravity Forms to build a WordPress student registration system, check out GravityView today!